dltprms2001/NOLO-Windows-SDK/README.md

 # NOLO-Windows-SDK [中文](/README_CN.md)
-- You can use **either** SDK listed below to develop SteamVR drivers and games that support NOLO.\
+- You could use either SDK listed below to develop SteamVR drivers and games that support NOLO.
+Both SDK provide all data from NOLO, including real-time data from headset marker, controllers and base station.\
-Both SDKs provide all data from NOLO, including real-time data from headset marker, controllers and base station. **You should choose to incorporate either one into your game(s).**
+**Notice: We no longer maintain the ZEROMQ version.
+You should use the USBHID version for all future game development.**

 - Developers can use NOLO data to communicate with a variety of game platforms.\
 NOLO's headset marker provides both position and rotation data.
 You can use data from NOLO if data from your Helmet-Mounted-Display(HMD)'s IMU is not stable.